MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 ### Clean, refactorable code is not optional

-Writing clean, refactorable code is not an option.
+Writing clean, refactorable code is not optional.
 Put another way, writing dirty code is not inline with the technical debt metaphor.

 For instance, when you order your food at a restaurant, you don't get a menu option to pay for the dishes to be washed - this is just something expected and part of the process.
 Likewise, writing clean refactorable code is not be optional.